Updated On

 • Similar in appearance to St. Augustine grass, centipede grass is a coarse, light-green grass that spreads across your lawn via stems referred to as “runners.”

-• The grass will grow slowly over the first year or two, but if you remain patient and ensure that the soil maintains the proper pH for centipede grass, the grass will spread quickly by the third year.
+• The grass will grow slowly over the first year or two, but if you remain patient and ensure that the soil has the proper pH for centipede grass, the grass will spread quickly by the third year.

 Centipede Grass Basics